frankndungu/sidebar/README.md

-# A sidebar made using html5, css3 and javascript.
+# A responsive sidebar made using html5, css3 and javascript.